lmgarvey/abacus/README.md

     - If checked, the LITE value display will appear as usual.
     - If unchecked, there will be no LITE value display, but the checkbox will remain.
     - The LITE value display persists when unseen.
 If the beads are moved when the LITE value display is hidden, and then the box is checked, the LITE value display will reappear with the correct number for the current state of the abacus.
+    - This box defaults to being checked.
+  - The checkbox beneath that can be clicked to select whether the optional guide is shown.
+    - If checked, numbers will appear along the right edge to demonstrate the positions for a 1, 2, 3, or 4x value.
+Numbers will appear along the bottom to denote the 1s, 10s, 100s, 100.000s, and 100.000.000s place.
+    - If unchecked, these numbers will disappear.
+    - This box defaults to being checked.
 - Bead behavior
   - Clicking a bead once will flip it from inactivated to activated, or vice versa.
 If there are other beads between the clicked bead and its destination, they will be moved and (in)activated as well.
   - Clicking and dragging a bead will "push" any beads that are "in the way."